apriltuesday/eva-opentargets/docs/manual-curation/step2-manual-curation.md

 ## Curation workflow
 Curation should be done by subsequently applying filters to appropriate columns, then making decisions for the traits in the filtered selection.

+* 1\. **Suggested exact EFO mappings.** These are terms we can use confidently as they match the term to map perfectly and already reside in EFO.
+Filter options as follows:
+  * 1.1.
+Remove "Blank" from *Suggested exact mapping* column
+  * 1.2.
+Filter by colour: Fill colour #B7E1CD
+  * 1.3.
+Copy the cell contents into "Mapping to use" and mark as DONE
-* 1\. **There is a previously assigned mapping for this trait.** All of these are the decisions that we made in the past, so we trust them (to an extent).
-Copy and paste previously used mappings into “Mapping to use”.
-Then review them according to the following steps.
+* 2\. **Suggested previous mappings.** All of these are the decisions that we made in the past, so we trust them unless they have been made obsolete.
+In this case there will be a suggested replacement, or we can find an entirely new mapping.
+Filter options as follows:
-  * 1.1. **The previously assigned mapping is in EFO**
+  * 2.1 **The previously assigned mapping is using a term that has now been made OBSOLETE.** these can be highlighted and a new term found using the following ruleset:
+    * 2.1.1.
+Remove "Blank" from *Suggested previous mapping* column
+    * 2.1.2.
+Filter by colour: Fill colour light red 3 - this highlights terms where the previously used mapping has been made *OBSOLETE*
+    * 2.1.3.
+Determine if *Suggested replacement mapping* is suitable, if not find a new term to use as mapping
+  * 2.2.
+Remove Fill colour light red 3 filter and check all other *Suggested previous mapping* using the following ruleset:
-    * 1.1.1. **The previously assigned mapping is in EFO and is exact and current.** Mark as finished immediately.
+    * 2.2.1. **The previously assigned mapping is in EFO and is exact.** Mark as finished immediately.
 (It's extremely unlikely that a better mapping could be found).
-    * 1.1.2. **The previously assigned mapping is in EFO and IS NOT exact or current.** Review the mappings to see if a better (more accurate/specific, non-obsolete) mapping is available.
-Then mark as finished.
+    * 2.2.2. **The previously assigned mapping is in EFO and IS NOT exact.** Review the mappings by filtering the "Suggested exact mapping" for text containing MONDO_ or HP_ and compare the label to see if the exact mapping is more precise.
+If so, copy the label for the exact mapping and set for IMPORT
-  * 1.2. **The previously assigned mapping is not contained in EFO.** We need to either find a mapping which is already in EFO, or import these terms into EFO.
+    * 2.2.3. **The previously assigned mapping is not contained in EFO and IS NOT exact.** We need to either find a mapping which is already in EFO, or import these terms into EFO.
-    * 1.2.1. **The previously used mapping IS NOT contained in EFO and is exact.** These are good candidates to mark as finished and them import in EFO afterwards.
-However, quickly check whether there are non-exact matches which are already in EFO are are as good as exact mappings.
+    * 2.2.4. **The previously assigned mapping is not contained in EFO and is exact.** These are good candidates to mark as finished and them import in EFO afterwards.
-      * E. g. if the exact mapping is “erythrocytosis 6, familial” and not in EFO, but there is an inexact mapping “familial erythrocytosis 6” which *is* in EFO, we should use the inexact mapping.
-      * If a trait does not have any EFO mappings, it's probably safe to mark it as finished (with subsequent import to EFO).
-    * 1.2.2. **The previously assigned mapping IS NOT contained in EFO and IS NOT exact.** Similarly to 1.2.1, attempt to find an acceptable EFO mapping; if not found, use any acceptable mapping (with subsequent import to EFO).
-* 2\. **There is no previously assigned mappings for the trait, but exact mappings are available.** Because letter-to-letter matches are extremely likely to be correct, we can use them after eyeballing for correctness.
-  * 2.1. **The exact mapping in the EFO.** Mark as finished immediately.
-  * 2.2. **The exact mapping IS NOT in the EFO.** Similarly to 1.2.1, attempt to find an acceptable EFO mapping; if not found, use any acceptable mapping (with subsequent import to EFO).
-* 3\. **There are no previously used or exact mappings for the trait.** Curate manually as usual.
+* 3\. **Mapping blank ontology terms** Once the options from the suggested exact & previous mappings is complete, we can begin the process of finding mappings for "blank" terms.
+Filter options as follows:
+  * 3.1.
+Set the Status column to only include "blank" entries
+  * 3.2.
+Search for suitable mappings using OLS - https://www.ebi.ac.uk/ols4/

 ### Time-saving options
 The new manual workflow can be shortened if necessary, while the quality of the results will be _at least as good as for the old workflow_ (because we're reusing the results of previous curations):
+* Complete all Step 1 instances from the Curation workflow
-* All subsections 1.\* involve review of mappings previously selected by ourselves.
-Because we trust them (to an extent), this review can be applied not to all mappings, but only to some (selected on a basis of frequency, or just randomly sampled/eyeballed).
+* All subsections of Step 2 - they involve review of mappings previously selected by ourselves.
+The only changes will be those where the previously mapped term has now become obsolete, however a new mapping can be found during step 2.1
-* If necessary, section 1 can be skipped completely, i. e. copy-paste previous mappings into “Mapping to use” column, but skip the review.
-* Sections 2.2 and 3 can only be applied to some variants (e. g. based on frequency), depending on the time available.

 ## Entering the curation results